Finding snacks that are healthy and comply with the Candida diet can be tricky.

 11. Coconut Chips

-These chips are lightly salted yet sweet and crunchy.
+These Coconut Chips are lightly salted yet sweet and crunchy.
 Eat them as is or add to a trail mix, sprinkle on your nut butter and apples, add to your chia seed pudding, or anything else that suits your fancy!

 Melt coconut oil on low heat or in a glass bowl in a microwave for 20-30 seconds watching closely so it doesn’t get too hot.
 Let cool a bit if it does get too hot.